 Financial assets held for trading are assets acquired or generated by the enterprise primarily with the aim of disposal in the short term or which are included in a portfolio of financial instruments managed as a unit and with the purpose of making a profit from short-term price fluctuations or an arbitrage margin.
-Although contractual cash flows are received during the period that Crédit Agricole S.A. holds the assets, receiving these contractual cash flows is not essential but ancillary.
+Although contractual cash flows are received during the period that the Crédit Agricole Group holds the assets, receiving these contractual cash flows is not essential but ancillary.

 - Debt instruments that do not fulfil the criteria of the "SPPI" test.
-This is notably the case for UCIs (Undertakings for Collective Investment); - Financial instruments classified in portfolios which Crédit Agricole S.A. designates at fair value in order to reduce an accounting treatment difference on the income statement.
+This is notably the case for UCIs (Undertakings for Collective Investment); - Financial instruments classified in portfolios which the Crédit Agricole Group designates at fair value in order to reduce an accounting treatment difference on the income statement.
 In this case, the instrument is classified as designated at fair value through profit or loss.